finalclass/finalstore/README.md

 FinalStore is an OpenSource project, distributed under **MIT** or **GPL** license (you can choose which license better suits your needs).

 Please checkout the docs folder.
-Now all the work is on creating the interface.
+Now all the focus is on creating the documentation.
+Implementation will be the last step.

 # Milestones